- Collect and create with farm-fresh ingredients in Elgin

 Day 3: Wine Tour in the Cape Winelands

 You'll spend the day exploring the rolling hills of the Winelands, visiting wineries in the Stellenbosch, Franschhoek, Paarl, or Elgin Wine Regions.
-Today will be spent eating mouthwatering foods and drinking some of the best wines South Africa has to offer.
+Today will be spent eating mouthwatering foods and drinking some of South Africa's best wines.
 The region's wineries offer a variety of whites and reds, as well as their own blends and styles.
 Enjoy the scenery and the beautiful vineyards and white-gabled farmsteads that dot the landscape, then return to Cape Town in time for dinner.

 Day 4: Elgin Food Tour

-In the afternoon, head to one of Elgin's elite wine farms for a salt curing cooking course.
+In the afternoon, head to one of Elgin's elite wine farms for a salt-curing cooking course.
 The focus of this method is on authenticity and quality ingredients.
 Start with a welcome of warm bread, followed by an explanation of the various salts and their flavor profiles.
 Depending on the season and what's available, feast on local produce and home cooking.
 Enjoy appetizers like fresh tomato slices, wasabi cream pine nuts, and crispy onions.
-Don't miss the cured trout with salmon mousse and horseradish emulsion, as well as the braised pork belly sourced from a neighboring farm.
-Follow up with seared hake, mussel veloute, and squid ink tagliatelle, then round out your meal with Thai spiced custard or a banana split for dessert.
+Don't miss the cured trout with salmon mousse and horseradish emulsion and the braised pork belly sourced from a neighboring farm.
+Follow up with seared hake, mussel velouté, and squid ink tagliatelle, then round out your meal with Thai spiced custard or a banana split for dessert.

 Return to your accommodation in the late afternoon for a relaxing evening.